cysouw/diathesis/text/c07_reflexive.md

 e.
 Sie verstecken sich und ihre Waffen.^[~~DWDS~~: Die Zeit, 31.10.2001, Nr.
 45.]
 :::

-The endoreflexive aspect most clearly emerges with verbs that hurt the body, like *verbrennen* 'to burn' [@next] or *schneiden* 'to cut'.
+The endoreflexive diathesis most clearly emerges with verbs that describe hurting the body, like *verbrennen* 'to burn' [@next] or *schneiden* 'to cut'.
 The usage of these verbs with a reflexive pronoun normally implies that the body is only partially inflicted, i.e. only a part of the body is burned or cut.
 For this reason, the conjunction in [@next c] is strange and would only make sense in a context in which somebody would burn himself completely (cf. Elias Canetti's novel *Die Blendung*).

 ::: ex
 a.
 Er verbrennt das Buch.